Azzc0/TWRA/docs/Data-compression-plan.md

 # TWRA Data Compression Plan

 ## Overview
 This document outlines the implementation plan for adding data compression to the TWRA addon's sync functionality to reduce lag when receiving data.
-We'll be using Huffman compression from the LibCompressVanilla library to reduce the size of synced data.
+We'll be using Huffman compression from the LibCompress library to reduce the size of synced data.

 ## Current Issues
 - When receiving synced data, especially for larger raid compositions, users experience lag